ObjectOops/jhu-ei-truss-simulator-save-extension/README.md

 ```sh
 cd github_proxy_server && python3 server.py
 ```
-{% warning %}

-**Warning:** The server only has basic authentication and has not been tested for security.
+> **Warning:** The server only has basic authentication and has not been tested for security.
 Be careful when exposing it publicly.

-{% endwarning %}
 #### Enabling Version Control (git)
 To enable version control, initialize a new repository inside `github_proxy_server`.
 Optionally, enable `auto_commit` in the server's configuration file to automatically commit each save.